aaveryjj/indigenous-research/pages/IndigenousResearch.md

 Increasing access to this work can encourage and facilitate research for Indigenous researchers.
 For non-Indigenous researchers, appreciating Indigenous ways of knowing helps us to expand and critique our worldview to create deeper and more respectful understanding of culture, heritage, history, and religion.

-While Indigneous authorship was not a collection requirement, many of these works are written by Indigenous people and/or in connection with Indigneous tribes and communities.
+While Indigenous authorship was not a collection requirement, many of these works are written by Indigenous people and/or in connection with Indigenous tribes and communities.
 My hope is that this collection uplifts and centers Indigenous voices.

 Common key tenants of Indigenous-led research include Reciprocity, Relationality, Respect, and Responsibility.